inouye-lab/streamlit-html-to-image/README.md

-# Streamlit HTML to PNG App
+# Streamlit HTML to PNG App (Selenium)

-A simple Streamlit app that takes HTML code and renders it as a PNG image using Python's [html2image](https://pypi.org/project/html2image/) library.
+A simple Streamlit app that takes HTML code and renders it as a PNG image using Python, Selenium, and headless Chrome.

 ## Features
 - Enter or paste HTML code and instantly see the rendered PNG image.